 The European Council called for prompt implementation of measures identified in the Hague Programme on strengthening freedom, security and justice relevant to combating terrorism.
-As, in particular, obstacles to the exchange of information between terrorism related services must be removed, the European Council invited the Commission to present proposals to this end based on the principle of availability of information.
+As, in particular, obstacles to the exchange of information between terrorism related services must be removed.
+Taking into account work underway in this field, the European Council invited the Commission to present proposals to this end based on the principle of availability of information.